Rosemary Taylorson Ceremonies

 Why choose a Humanist ceremony?

-You do not have to be a 'humanist' or sign up to anything to use a humanist celebrant, but simply prefer a non-religious ceremony.
+You do not have to be a 'humanist' or sign up to anything to use a humanist celebrant, but simply prefer a personal and non-religious ceremony.
 You need not be concerned that humanism itself will be stressed in any of the ceremonies unless you request it.
 By focussing on people and celebrating their lives, humanism underpins each ceremony.

 What is Humanism?